 The interest rates below are before our Loan Servicing Fees.
 Ranges represent around 80% of our unsecured personal loans.

 This is the length of time the borrower picks to repay their loan over.
 The shortest term for a Zopa loan is one year.
 The maximum term is five years.

 Expected annual default rate

 Investors selecting Zopa Core invest in a range of A*–C loans.
-Investors that choose Zopa Plus will see around 10–20% of their money lent out to D and E markets, which carry a higher level of risk in exchange for higher projected returns, even after expected defaults, with the rest lent to A*–C borrowers.
+Investors that choose Zopa Plus will see around 10-20% of their money lent out to D and E profiles, which carry a higher level of risk in exchange for higher projected returns, even after expected defaults, with the rest lent to A*–C borrowers.

 As of December 2019, this was the split by risk market of active loans in Zopa Core and Zopa Plus.
 Individual portfolios may differ slightly.